roundspecs/spelltest/README.md

-A python-based cli that helps you to learn spelling
+A python-based TUI app that helps you to learn spelling

 # Usage
 `python spelltest`